 As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is replacing approximately 2,300 feet of sewer in the City of Pagedale near St. Vincent County Park.
 The Park Drive Sanitary Relief project includes two phases, one that runs from the Park down St. Charles Rock Road to 70th Street and a second that will be almost entirely within St. Vincent County Park.
 This webpage is specifically dedicated to providing information on the first phase of the project.

 Through Phase 1 of this project, MSD Project Clear will increase the size of the wastewater sewer which will reduce basement backups and prevent sewer overflows in this area.
-Construction is scheduled to begin in July of 2020 with an anticipated completion in spring of 2021.
+Construction is scheduled to begin in July of 2020 with an anticipated completion in Fall of 2021.

 Public Meeting - July 8, 2020

 UPDATE: At the time of this meeting, the anticipated completion date was April 15, 2021.
 The completion date for this project has since been extended to Fall 2021.

 What work is being done?